dany-eduard/number-formater/README.md

-# Number Formatter
+# number-ormater

-**Number Formatter** is a JavaScript library built to make it faster and more efficient to use the ECMAScript (Intl) API for number formatting.
+**number-formater** is a JavaScript library built to make it faster and more efficient to use the ECMAScript (Intl) API for number formatting.

 ## Install